kpberry/image-to-ascii/README.md

 ### --conversion-algorithm <CONVERSION_ALGORITHM>  [default: two-pass]
 The algorithm which is used to convert pixels into characters.
 Valid values are:
 - base:           convert the pixels using the provided metric only
+- edge:           perform edge detection, then convert the detected image edges using the direction metric
 - edge-augmented: combine the original image with an edge detection layer, then apply the provided metric to the augmented image
 - two-pass:       convert the detected image edges using the direction metric, then convert any non-edge pixels using the provided metric